assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft4.md

 to be secure.

 The resume feature is OPTIONAL.
 Servers MAY NOT implement it.
-In that case a server MUST always set the M2/ResumeSupported bit to 0.
+In that case, a server MUST always set the M2/ResumeSupported bit to 0.
 Also for a client, the resume feature is OPTIONAL.
-If a client does not support resume, it MUST set never request a ticket from the server.
+If a client does not support resume, it MUST NOT request a ticket from the server.
 Technically, such a client MUST set the M1/Header/TicketRequested bit to zero.